-A talented fruit and ice carver has believed Owens hence, he turned up trumps!
+A talented fruit and ice carver has likely believed Owens.
+Hence, he turned up trumps!

-Meet Ritz Pedroso Madhay, a proud and artistic chef onboard the luxury ship Genting Dream.
+Meet Ritz Pedroso Madhay, a proud and artistic chef working onboard the luxury ship Genting Dream.

-Here are six facts about Ritz that may inspire you reach for the moon, too:
+Here are six facts about Ritz that may inspire you to reach for the moon today.

-First, Ritz was born poor.
+I. Ritz was born poor.
 More heartbreaking, his father died when he was just eight years old.
-But he was so determined to finish his studies while he supports his siblings’ finances at thesame time.
+But the poverty didn’t stop him to finish his studies while he supported his siblings’ school finances at time.

-Second, Ritz had worked as a salesman after he graduated high school.
-Then after, he went to Manila to find a living.
+II.
+Ritz worked as a salesman after he graduated high school.
+Then after, he moved to Manila to find a job.

-In the big city, he wasn’t picky to work in one construction site.
+In Manila, he wasn’t picky to work in one construction site.
 Here he started to show his creativity by turning pieces of granite into one beautiful table – an art which earned him his employer’s trust.

 Though on the breadline most of the time, he still continued his studies.
 He took Bachelor of Science in Civil Engineering in college.